Core Idea

 - Prevents “architecture by resume-building”: Where architects choose styles to pad their CVs rather than serve business needs

-- Example 1: A layered architecture might be perfect for a simple CRUD application where rapid time-to-market matters most
+- Acknowledges context-dependence: A layered architecture might be perfect for a simple CRUD application but catastrophic for a high-volume real-time trading platform

 Why This Matters

 Architecture style selection has profound long-term consequences.
 Once a system is built in a particular style, migrating to a different style requires significant investment.
-Making this decision based on systematic analysis of business drivers rather than trends or familiarity dramatically increases the probability of long-term success.
+Systematic analysis of business drivers dramatically increases the probability of long-term success and creates a defensible decision when stakeholders question architectural choices.

 Related Concepts